Regression Discontinuity Design with Spillovers: Econometric Framework

-The above model contains two sources of spillovers, both of which are linear-in-means.
+The above model extends the continuity-based framework of \cite{hahn2001identification} to include two sources of spillovers, both of which are linear-in-means.
 The exogenous spillover term is $\gamma(z)\nu_d(z)$, where $\nu_d(z)$ is the mean treatment status of $z$'s neighbors, and $\gamma(z)$ is the effect of this term on $z$'s outcome.
 The endogenous spillover term is $\delta(z)\mu_d(z)$, where $\mu_d(z)$ is the mean outcome of $z$'s neighbors, and $\delta(z)$ is the effect of this term.
+Spillovers are assumed to enter the treated and control potential outcomes in the same way.
+As will become clear in Section \ref{section--setup--parameters}, this leads to a particularly simple formula for the parameters of interest.